Welcome to the website for international exchange students interested in studying at Loyola University New Orleans!

-Please remember to bring your passport, DS-2019 and I-94 card (a small white card that you will receive when you enter the U.S.).
+Please remember to bring your passport and DS-2019.
 For an example schedule or to read more about orientation, check the orientation website.

 NOTE: Exchange students are not required to attend the general orientation held for all incoming students called "New Student Orientation."
 Even though you are not required to attend this orientation, you may still get an email from Loyola telling you that you need to register.
 Please disregard such emails.

-Through the INBUS program, all exchange students are matched with a US buddy to helps students adjust, meet the locals and explore the city.
+Through the INBUS program, all exchange students are matched with US buddies to help them adjust, meet the locals and explore the city.
 Additionally, Loyola hosts a wide variety of student organizations for internationally-minded students including the following: ISA (International Student Association), LASO (Loyola Asian Student Organization), GBA (Global Business Association),and the MSA (Muslim Student Association).
 Of course, you can also join any of the more than 120 student organizations.